hamedmh/Corona-COVID-19-Germany_Italy/README.md

 # CoronaVirus COVID-19 daily registered cases in each provinces/towns in Germany and Italy
 This repository provides updated datasets in Python files (.npz binary files in NumPy format) containing historical case numbers of the spread of COVID-19 in each province/town in Germany and Italy.
+Each .npz file contains the data of only one province/town.

 # Example on how to read the data for a specific province
 import numpy as np